libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 This document describes just textual representation of binary data, and therefore has no security impact on related protocols.

-When implementing software, care must be taken to handle ipossibly inconsistent or broken input data.
+When implementing software, care must be taken to handle possibly inconsistent or broken input data.

 # Acknowledgements